The All-American Rejects (album): Critical reception

 The All-American Rejects received mixed reviews from music critics.
 Spin magazine gave it a grade of A−.

-AllMusic stated that The All-American Rejects are "A talented band destined for great things" and that "[The band] are capable songwriters, accomplished vocalists, and skilled instrumentalists.
+AllMusic stated that the All-American Rejects are "A talented band destined for great things" and that "[The band] are capable songwriters, accomplished vocalists, and skilled instrumentalists.
 Guitar-driven and underpinned with a humane-sounding drum machine cranking out frenetic backbeats, each cut on this self-titled debut brims with harmonies that recall the early Who and classic Beach Boys.
 Kaj Roth of Melodic stated that the pop rock duo had "plenty of good vibes and catchy uptempo powerpop that will force the rain to take a hike and let the sun shine through", and favoured the song "Your Star"; saying it has "A superb groove that will make you ride a horse on the rodeo" and that "'Time Stands Still' will make the flowers bloom in the middle of winter."

-Elizabeth Bromstein of Now magazine was more negative towards the sound of the album and gave it a rating of 1 out of 5 stars, quoting "As if their horrifyingly overdone pop-punk thing weren’t bad enough, The All-American Rejects seem intent on embodying their name.
+Elizabeth Bromstein of Now magazine was more negative towards the sound of the album and gave it a rating of 1 out of 5 stars, quoting "As if their horrifyingly overdone pop-punk thing weren't bad enough, The All-American Rejects seem intent on embodying their name.
 Every last song on this record deals with lost love and loneliness.
-Incorporating the odd classic rock or 80s pop element doesn’t improve things.
-In fact, it makes it worse, since it feels like they’ve crammed everything they know in here."
+Incorporating the odd classic rock or 80s pop element doesn't improve things.
+In fact, it makes it worse, since it feels like they've crammed everything they know in here."

 The album was included at number 49 on Rock Sound's "The 51 Most Essential Pop Punk Albums of All Time" list.
 BuzzFeed included the album at number 35 on their "36 Pop Punk Albums You Need To Hear Before You F——ing Die" list.
 Alternative Press ranked "Swing, Swing" at number 19 on their list of the best 100 singles from the 2000s.

 Track listing

-All songs written by the All-American Rejects.
+All songs written by the All-American Rejects (Tyson Ritter & Nick Wheeler).